JohnRiddles/westraining-R/intro-to-R/02-dataio.md

 states$spanish <- states$spanish * states$population # But we could have used a new variable
 ```

-But we will see soon that we don't need to do most of this transformations.
+But we will see soon that we don’t need to do most of this
+transformations.

-The same approach can be used for subsetting a dataset, i.e., selecting rows from a `data.frame` based on given values:
+The same approach can be used for subsetting a dataset, i.e., selecting
+rows from a `data.frame` based on given values:

 ``` r
 states[states$population > 10,] # Notice the comma!
 subset(states, population > 10)
 ```

-Let's take the code apart.
-We want to take the dataset `states` and keep only the rooms for which the statement `states$population > 10` is true.
-As we saw before, the comparison actually returns a logical vector that has value `TRUE` when the condition is met.
-We can then select rows from the data by simply passing this logical vector to the dimension that captures the rows.
+Let’s take the code apart.
+We want to take the dataset `states` and keep
+only the rooms for which the statement `states$population > 10` is true.
+As we saw before, the comparison actually returns a logical vector that
+has value `TRUE` when the condition is met.
+We can then select rows from
+the data by simply passing this logical vector to the dimension that
+captures the rows.

 We can use the same strategy to do recoding: